fiskaltrust/rollout-doc/buy-resell/products/signing.md

 ---

 # Signing devices and services
 _Signing receipts_ is the main functionality of the Middleware and the core of fiscalization regulations in general.
-Depending on the country of operation, receipts can either be signed by **software services** or by **hardware devices**.
+Depending on the country of operation, receipts can be signed by **software services** or by **hardware devices**.

-As part of our _carefree fiscalization_ approach, fiskaltrust aims to provide both variants, either by hosting appropriate solutions ourselves (like in Austria), re-distributing existing solutions in the market (like in Germany), or handling software-based signing directly in the Middleware (like in France).
-All three approaches have the common trait that PosDealers can directly obtain the best-matching signing solution for their scenarios via the **Portal's shop**.
+As part of our _carefree fiscalization_ approach, fiskaltrust aims to provide both variants, either by hosting appropriate solutions ourselves (like in Austria) re-distributing existing solutions in the market (like in Germany), or handling software-based signing directly in the Middleware (like in France).
+However, all three approaches have the common trait that PosDealers can now obtain the best-matching signing solution for their scenarios via the **Portal's shop**.

 ## Country-specific variants
 As signing is the most country-specific aspect of fiscalization, the variants available in each country naturally highly differ.
 Please select the market you're interested in below for further details.